-Whether You Believe in EMF / RF Health Effects or Not… The Killer in The Shadows
+Whether You Believe in EMF / RF Health Effects or Not… The Silent Killer in The Shadows

 Over the many years of performing surveys and residential / commercial consultations, I encounter a wide range of attitudes towards powerlines, and cell phones.
 Some are extreme, believing that everything even remotely electronic is killing us just by looking at it.
 Others scoff that invisible waves can do any real damage to the human body.
 But most people are at least curious and ask me: “Is there anything to all of the alleged studies that point towards our increasingly electromagnetically saturated life that is harming us?”

 I feel the answer is both and in the middle of the extremes, but there are secondary effects that many people do not consider.
 For one, excessive stress of any kind is a proven killer, so if someone has a perception strong enough that a transmission tower or their smart meter is physically damaging them, the connection between the emotion and the chemicals generated in your body as well as the resulting metabolic changes tend to make it a self-fulfilling prophecy.

 For example, cortisol is a hormone released by stress that also depresses the immune system.
 If you are chronically worried about something, your health is likelier to be impacted in a negative fashion.
 Also hypertension (high blood pressure) is definitively linked to stress and has been long denoted as the “silent killer”.
 Then there is the distraction factor; it is well known that those under extreme and / or prolonged stress are likelier to experience illnesses or accidents.